Harmony Korine: Music

 Korine has directed a number of music videos for artists such as Sonic Youth, Will Oldham, Cat Power and the Black Keys.
 In addition, he sang on Oldham's Ease Down The Road (2001).
 In 1999 Korine and Brian Degraw of Gang Gang Dance released a one-off album, SSAB Songs.
 He also co-authored the lyrics of Björk's "Harm of Will" from her album Vespertine (2001), and co-wrote Lana Del Rey's "Florida Kilos" which is featured on the deluxe edition of her album Ultraviolence (2014).

 Korine directed the music video for Rihanna's "Needed Me" which was released on April 21, 2016.
 In the same year, Korine directed a Supreme commercial starring rapper Gucci Mane (who had previously appeared in Spring Breakers), and appeared in the music video for Gucci Mane and Travis Scott's "Last Time".

+Korine directed the music video for Bladee's "ONE SECOND" featuring Yung Lean, which was released on April 27, 2024 in collaboration with EDGLRD.

+EDGLRD

+Korine founded EDGLRD, a creative and technology company, in 2023.
+The company is based in Miami, Florida.

 Personal life

 Korine met Chloë Sevigny in Washington Square Park in New York City during her senior year of high school in 1993.
 The two became close friends, which resulted in her being cast in the low-budget independent film Kids (1995).
 They had a romantic relationship that ended in the early 2000s though they are still friends.
-He is now married to actress Rachel Simon, with whom he has two children.
+He was married to actress Rachel Korine, with whom he has three children.

 In 2009, Korine received criticism for signing a petition in support of film director Roman Polanski, calling for his release after Polanski was arrested in Switzerland in relation to his 1977 charge for drugging and raping a 13-year-old girl.